Aurora is an established supplier of skilled manpower to ESA and in particular at ESTEC and ESAC.

 Aurora has the opportunity to expand our support to ESA in the domain of Earth Observation.

 Happiness of our employees has proven key to obtaining excellent results and a client who also regards us highly for excellent service.

-The Technology Coordination and Frequency Management Section is responsible for two main tasks.
+Within the Future Missions and Instruments Division (EOP-ΦM), the Technology Coordination and Frequency Management Section (EOP-ΦMT) is responsible for two following main tasks:

 The principle tasks in the area of EO Technology Development will include:

 - First, the identification of technology requirements for future Earth Observation (EO) missions.
 A solid collaboration with the other sections of the division and with other divisions in the EOP directorate and ESA’s technical directorate is essential for this work.
 The nature of the work requires a wide knowledge in engineering disciplines with a natural inclination for learning and understanding new technologies.